project-oak/arcsjs-chromium/README.md

 fullfilled with the return value of the service.

-On particle startup, you are given a reference to a `service` function, which you can store (eg in the provided `state` object) and use for later.
+On particle startup, you are given a reference to a `service` function, which you can store (e.g. in the provided `state` object) and use for later.

 ```
 initialize({}, state, {service}) {